MaxSomarriba/SpaceShapersAgumentedRealityCards/README.md

 # Project Introduction
 This is a repo containing all my code written for the web based augmented reality side of the Space Shapers project.
-Each of the four folders contains the .html and .js files for the respective projects including both a English and Spanish version of the i spy and dance projects.
+Each of the four folders contains the .html and .js files for the respective projects including both an English and Spanish version of the i spy and dance projects.

 # What is Space Shapers?